Sickcid/vortexplanet/README.md

-# vortexplanet
+# Votex Planet

-2d mmrpg game
+Detailed information of the game will be shared.